 There are two major components to treating hip osteoarthritis.
-The first is taking away the inflammation from the joint to alleviate the pain; the other is to make sure we address the biomechanics to take the pressure off the hip so that the inflammation does not return.
+The first is taking away the inflammation from the joint to alleviate the pain; and the other is to make sure that we address the biomechanics to take the pressure off the hip so that the inflammation doesn’t return.

 A lot of times people who treat osteoarthritis are asked about supplements.
 As we all know, there are a lot of supplements on the market that are oriented to help with the pain of osteoarthritis.

-With hip osteoarthritis, the most evidence that is out there exists for Glucosamine and Chondroitin.
+With hip osteoarthritis, the most evidence that’s out there exists for Glucosamine and Chondroitin.
 That’s what’s been studied the best – Glucosamine and Chondroitin supplements.
-The earlier evidence really looked very pro-Glucosamine and Chondroitin.
-As more studies have come out, that evidence has been a lot more mixed, and now there is a lot of controversy over whether it helps at all or how much does it help.
+And there, the earlier evidence really looked very pro-Glucosamine and Chondroitin.
+As more studies have come out, that evidence has become a lot more mixed, and now there’s a lot of controversy over whether it helps at all, how much does it help.

-What I usually tell patients is, Glucosamine and Chondroitin will not hurt you, if you have any interest in them, they are worth trying.
+What I usually tell patients is, look, Glucosamine and Chondroitin is not going to hurt you, if you have any interest in it, it’s worth trying.
+You can try.
 If anything it’s going to hurt your wallet, assuming no contraindications.
-Take it for a few months and see if you feel like it is helping.
-If it is helping, then continue taking it for a little while and then stop.
-If the pain comes back, then you know that it probably was doing something for you.
-If the pain does not come back, maybe it helped, maybe time and other things were helpful as well.
+And take it for a few months and see if you feel like it’s helping.
+And, if it is helping, then continue taking it for a little while and then stop.
+And if the pain comes back, well then you know that it probably was doing something for you.
+And if the pain doesn’t come back, maybe it helped, maybe time and the other things that were going on was what was helpful as well.

-Another supplement that is worth considering for some people are Omega-3 fatty acids, which are found in our diet.
-There is not really a lot of evidence with Omega-3 fatty acids and hip osteoarthritis in particular, but they are generally thought to be anti-inflammatory.
-And so, for a whole host of reasons, it may be worth considering talking with your doctor about whether Omega-3 fatty acids are right for you, realizing that there is not really any evidence specifically to support Omega-3 fatty acids in treating hip osteoarthritis.
+Another supplement that’s worth considering for some people are Omega-3 fatty acids.
+Omega-3 fatty acids are found in our diet.
+There’s not really a lot of evidence with Omega-3 fatty acids and hip osteoarthritis in particular, but Omega-3 fatty acids are generally thought to be anti-inflammatory.
+And so for a whole host of reasons, it may be worth considering talking with your doctor about whether Omega-3 fatty acids are right for you, realizing that there’s really not evidence specifically to support Omega-3 fatty acids in hip osteoarthritis.